 Both of the supplements are effective.

 Managing PCOS is a challenge and needs an awful lot of perseverance.
-It has its good and bad days, but with the careful management, you can see and feel a massive difference.
+It has its good and bad days, but with careful management, you can see and feel a massive difference.
 I know it’s easier said than done, but you are not alone.

-Share us your tips on how you manage your PCOS.
+Do you have PCOS too?
+Share your tips on how you manage your PCOS.